 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

 Caodaism seems to have been born from the need of conciliating Western and Asian beliefs.
-In less than two months after its creation, 2000 people joined it, it originated from Tay Ninh, in South Vietnam and spread to the Mekong Delta region and Central Vietnam.
-Today, about 2 millions people follow Caodaism.
+In less than two months after its creation, 2000 people joined it, it originated from Tay Ninh, in South Vietnam, and spread to the Mekong Delta region and Central Vietnam.
+Today, about 2 million people follow Caodaism.

 They believe that every message from prophets has been misinterpreted or deformed by time.
 Every religion is fundamentally the same, serving the same god, Caodaism is the ultimate religion, and the message from God shouldn’t be misinterpreted anymore because they communicate directly with God through the spirits.

 The religion is organized on the model of the Catholic Church, with an elected pope, who manage, control, and make sure of the continuity of the religion and dignitaries corresponding to priests, abbots, bishops… They also have “mediums” in charge of communicating with the spirits and sharing their messages.

 The Cao Dai Temple in Tay Ninh